arutneva1/IB_Simple/README.md

 ### Dry run across multiple accounts
 When `[accounts]` lists more than one ID, the rebalancer previews each account in sequence.
-Run the same command to simulate the batch, or add `--parallel-accounts` to process them concurrently:
+Run the same command to simulate the batch, or add `--parallel-accounts` to process them concurrently.
+Per-account confirmations remain serialized so prompts appear one at a time:

 ```bash
 python src/rebalance.py --dry-run --parallel-accounts --config config/settings.ini --csv data/portfolios.csv